 Partnership with Cancer Institute NSW to fund translational research

-Research will provide the evidence to drive rapid improvements in cancer prevention, treatment and subsequently survival and quality of life for cancer patients in NSW.
+The research will provide the evidence to drive rapid improvements in cancer prevention, treatment and subsequently survival and quality of life for cancer patients in NSW.

 Funding is to a maximum of $750,000 per annum x 5 years per application.